 Order field is a single line field while the

 Fulfillment Status is a dropdown (more on this later).

 Of course, you may also enter static text in any of these single line fields.

 The next most common field type is the multi-line content composer, usually for longer messages, emails, and notes.
-The content composer gives you the freedom to include any type of variable from the Variable Selector.
+The larger content composer gives you the freedom to include any type of variable from the Variable Selector.

 In the case that two apps have incompatible date fields, you can use the Date Formatter block found under Utilities to manage and access dates across different apps.
-When selecting a date on Alloy, we present a calendar view and pre-format when passing date variables over to apps where we know their desired input.
+When selecting a date on Alloy Embedded, we present a calendar and timestamp view.

-Binary variables are used throughout Alloy to customize data outputs (usually lists) to a user's needs.
+Binary variables are used throughout Alloy Embedded to customize data outputs (usually lists) to a user's needs.
 In this example, the Boolean field prevents Alloy from pulling in thousands of rows in an Airtable as users are often only interested in those that are recently edited.